timofuzz/gr20_mobile_robotics/README.md

 # gr20_mobile_robotics

-This project was run and tested on an Ubuntu 22.04 with ROS2 Humble.
+This project was run and tested on Ubuntu 22.04 with ROS2 Humble.

 ## Build instructions for this repo
 1. Clone/download this repo